 Prebiotics are a source of food for probiotics to grow, multiply and survive in the gut.
 Think of them as your friendly bacteria’s favourite food!

 The prebiotic definition was recently updated in 2017 to 'a substrate that is selectively utilised by host microorganisms conferring a health benefit1.
-Generally speaking, most prebiotics are indigestible fibres that the human body can’t break down, instead they specifically feed beneficial microbes in the gut microbiome love to feast on, especially Bifidobacteria.
+In simple terms, prebiotics are indigestible fibres - mostly carbs - which the human body can’t break down, but which our beneficial microbes in the gut microbiome love to feast on, especially Bifidobacteria.
 Read more about The microbiome here.

-This is why some individuals may prefer to take a supplement to ensure they are getting a set amount of prebiotic.
+This is why some individuals may prefer to take a prebiotic supplement to ensure they are getting a good intake of these healthy fibres each day.
 This can also be an easier option for fussier eaters, or those who do not enjoy vegetables, though supplements should not be used to replace a healthy diet.
-Prebiotics may be found in a supplement on their own or in combination with a probiotics (known as synbiotic).
-For higher doses of prebiotics, they will likely be in powder format, as they are too bulky to fit into a small capsule.
-They have a naturally sweet taste so can be very pleasant to take, and they mix easily in to a variety of different foods and drinks.
-Another benefit of prebiotics is that they are very shelf stable and do not easily degrade over time.
-They can also be added to a variety of food and drinks as part of your daily routine.
-A good example of this type of supplement is OptiBac 'For every day', which contains a combination of well researched probiotic strains and FOS fibres.
+Prebiotics may be found in a supplement on their own, or in combination with probiotics (known as a synbiotic).
+Higher doses of prebiotics are usually found in powder format, as they are too bulky to fit into a small capsule.
+They have a naturally sweet taste so can be pleasant to take, and they mix easily in to a variety of different foods and drinks.
+Another benefit of prebiotics is that they are very shelf stable and do not easily degrade over time, making them an excellent addition to a daily health routine.

 The three most recognised and researched prebiotics are:

-They all meet the prebiotic criteria and are well known to increase levels of Bifidobacteria in the gut, thus supporting a healthy microbiome.
+These all meet the prebiotic criteria and are well known to increase levels of Bifidobacteria in the gut, thus supporting a healthy microbiome.
 Having a healthy balance of microbes in the gut is important for many aspects of health, including: our digestive, immune, hormonal, metabolic and even mental health.

-For more detail on FOS and Inulin, take a look at this blog; A closer look at FOS and Inulin
+For more details about FOS and inulin, take a look at this blog; A closer look at FOS and Inulin

 Prebiotics are typically indigestible carbohydrates, made up of linked chains of sugars.
-The human body can’t break them down, they provide little/no calorific value.
-Our microbes use them as a food source for energy, enabling them to survive and grow.
+The human body can’t break them down, so they provide little/no calorific value.
+Our microbes however, use them as a food source for energy, enabling them to survive and grow in numbers.

-FOS and Inulin are the most similar in their make up, however FOS is much shorter than inulin.
+FOS and Inulin are the most similar in their make-up, however FOS has a much shorter chain length than inulin.
 Inulin chains are much longer (over 10 units).
 Whereas, GOS is made up of different units to FOS and inulin but has a similar chain size (10 units and below) to FOS.
 This can affect where in the gut they are broken down, and by which gut microbes.

 Now, there could be an element of ‘cross feeding’, this is where the substances produced by one microbe feeds another.
 Essentially- one bug’s trash becomes another one’s treasure!
 So it could be that prebiotics feed good bacteria and then these bacteria produce metabolites which then feed neutral gut microbes.
 So, we might see very small increases in some other types of bacteria, but there the key thing is to look at the bigger picture and the overall benefits the prebiotic provides.

 You can read more about this subject in this article does FOS feed bad bacteria too?

 When looking at prebiotics benefits however, there are many more than just SCFA production.
-In fact, prebiotic supplemented have been positively associated with:
+In fact, prebiotic supplements have been positively associated with:

-Healthcare professionals can find out more about the mechanisms of actions and clinical trials on each health area in mine and Dr Aisling’s blog; The uses of prebiotics.
+Healthcare professionals can find out more about the mechanisms of actions and clinical trials on each health area in Dr Aisling’s blog The uses of prebiotics.

 This article hopefully answers the questions of: what prebiotics are, which prebiotics are the best ones to use, and what prebiotics are good for.
-They can make a really nice addition to your daily routine and support the composition of your microbiome and your overall health.
+They can make a really nice addition to a daily health routine, and support the composition of the microbiome and overall health of many people.

-Prebiotic research is booming, with new studies coming out regularly on more benefits and modes of actions of prebiotics.
+Prebiotic research is booming, with new studies coming out on a regular basis highlighting their many benefits and modes of actions.
 The potential of prebiotics is exciting and one to keep an eye on!

 If you enjoyed reading about this subject, then take a look at these related articles:

-Health professionals can visit the Professionals site to read these articles:
+Health professionals can visit the Professionals site to read the following articles: